Erich von Holst and Karl Herzog

 Animated pictures from the

 of an old slow motion film (by Erich von Holst: Über

 Vögel als Mittel zum Studium des Vogelflugs.
 Journal für Ornithologie,

 Band 91, 1943).

 The animation shows a climb flight of the artificial bird of about 30 deg and a flapping period of 2.5 per second.
-There is to seen the small rotation of the wing root and the wing twisting.
+There is to seen the small turning of the wing root and the wing twisting.

 Buzzard with electric drive

 The model has had a crank drive mechanism according to the crank by E. v.
 Holst and the relevant drawings by Karl Herzog (see above).